Spagettileg/reboot-pbf/README.md

 A marketplace is created by the registered customer through donating unwanted rugby boots.
 For juniors, foot growth is the main reason for changing their boots, whereas adults may look to change for improved performance or manage issue of wear & tear.
 Irrespective of age or gender, Re-Boot aims to serve a rugby playing community with low-cost and good quality replacement boots at a fraction of the retail price.

-Once registered, customers will enjoy secure access to their own 'MyReBoot' webpage where personal details can be created, read, updated and deleted.
-Furthermore, the logged in user can also view their transaction history for both donations and purchases, together with any applicable customer feedback relating to a specfic transaction.
+Once registered, customers will enjoy secure access to their own 'MyReBoot' webpage where the logged in user can donate unwanted rugby boots, create a blog post and reset their Re-Boot password.

 Furthermore, a reduced carbon footprint can be achieved through avoiding the purchase of brand new rugby boots and shift to product reuse to reduce unecessary landfill waste.